bstenm/oxbotica_challenge_ui/README.md

 #### Run it

+1. refer to [Oxbotica Challenge Api](https://github.com/bstenm/oxbotica_challenge_api) to get the api running

-1. clone the repository
+2. clone this repository

     > git clone git@github.com:bstenm/oxbotica_challenge_ui.git

-2. cd into the repository
+3. cd into the repository

     > cd oxbotica_challenge_ui

-3. install dependecies
+4. install dependecies

 -   using yarn:
     > yarn start
 -   or with npm:
     > npm install

-4. run it in development mode
+5. run it in development mode
     > yarn start

 #### Githook